dylan7474/ESP32-closestPlane/README.md

 - Rotate the volume encoder to adjust the selected parameter.
 - Long-press the volume encoder to power off.
 - Settings persist in EEPROM and a small antenna icon indicates a good data connection.
+- A battery bar shows remaining charge and the unit shuts down automatically if the voltage drops too low.

 ## Building in a Codex/Codespace Environment